 How to Minimize Damage This Hurricane Season

-The season for torrential downpours, massive gusts of wind and additional weather-related chaos is in full swing.
-Hurricane season along the Atlantic coast will linger for the next several months.
+The season for torrential downpours, massive gusts of wind, and additional weather-related chaos is in full swing.
+Hurricane season along the Atlantic coast will linger for the next several months with the constant threat of a major storm that can cause significant damage to your property.
 You can reduce the potential damage that hurricanes bring by preparing for the storms in advance.

 When is hurricane season?

 When preparing for hurricane season, it helps to know when hurricane-related floods and rains are likely to hit.
 June 1 marks the start of hurricane season.
 Property owners along the coast should be vigilant until the end of hurricane season, which is November 30.

 The peak for hurricane season occurs between August and October.
 Predictions for this year’s hurricane season are considered above-normal.
 In the Atlantic Ocean, there are between six and ten predicted storms for 2022 that will become hurricanes.
 Of these storms, between three and six are expected to reach Category 3 or above.

 Clearly, those who live along the coast have ample work to do to prepare for this year’s and future seasons’ hurricanes.
 Assembling protections in a jiffy is unlikely to give homeowners full defense against hurricanes.
 Rather, prepare well in advance with the following tips to minimize damage:

 1. Install Hurricane Shutters

 As an economical and highly protective measure, hurricane shutters protect a home’s windows during a storm.
 Panels, plywood, tools, and hardware should be prepared well in advance of a hurricane.
 Homeowners have numerous, affordable choices when it comes to buying hurricane shutters.